beyondstorage/specs/rfcs/0-add-object-mode-check-for-operations.md

 ## Implementation

-Most of the work would be done by the author of this proposal.
+Most of the work would be done by the author of this proposal, including:
+- Implement mode check
+- Upgrade go-service-*
+- Remove all mode check in go-sevice-*

 [AOS-25]: ./25-object-mode.md
 [AOS-47]: ./47-additional-error-specification.md